TrustBuilder Authenticator - Desktop app

 Windows Store | Simplified installation and update process. | AVAILABLE SOON Download and install from the Windows Store. |

-Upgrading from version 6 to version 7
+Upgrading from version 6 to 7

 Upgrading from versions older than 6.19.3 to version 7 will delete your account data and you will need to reactivate your account.
 Install version 6.19.3 first to avoid data loss.